 - Test complete authentication flow with sample users

-Once your users have been authenticated, you can start sending transactions.
+Once your users have been authenticated, start sending transactions.

 Start sponsoring gas fees for transactions via the Gas Manager.